kaustuvkunal/map-reduce/src/main/java/com/kk/mapreduce/writables/README.md

-Writables
+## Writables

-üIn distributed systems, data spend lots of time doing inter node transfer hence undergoes frequent serialisation & de-serialisation
+- In distributed systems, data spend lots of time doing inter node transfer hence undergoes frequent serialisation & de-serialisation

-üStandard java data type are not suitable for this
+- Standard java data type are not suitable for this

-üTo overcome, hadoop defines their own datatype  known as writable
+- To overcome, hadoop defines their own datatype  known as writable

-üWritableCompareble is a writable which is also comparable
+- WritableCompareble is a writable which is also comparable

-üAll MapReduce keys are instance of writablecomparable  and all values are instance of Writable.
+- All MapReduce keys are instance of writablecomparable  and all values are instance of Writable.

-Custom
-Writable

-üUser can write their own writable type by implementing writable interface*
+-User can write their own writable type by implementing writable interface

-üWritable interface defines two methods write & readFields.

-WritableComparable interface is a sub interface of the Writable and java.lang.Comparable interfaces

-This packages contain following customWritable FileLineWritable.java - Filename & Line IntFloatPair.java
+### Packages contain following customWritable

- TextPair.java
+- IntFloatPair : Custom writable of pair of  int & float type
+- TextPair : Custom writable of pair of Text & Text type
+- FileLineWritable.java :Custom writable of pair of LongWritable & String type